 At 109 square miles, Queens is the largest of the five boroughs.
 Above Brooklyn and east of Manhattan and The Bronx, Queens is the most diverse borough, with over 138 languages spoken here according to the census.
 Queens is not a pretentious borough, though.
 It's quieter, more relaxed, and just as culturally interesting (if not more so) as the rest of New York.

 While Queens has been slower to gentrify than its neighbors, it’s catching up quick.
 New apartment complexes are popping up everywhere, especially close to Manhattan.
 These residences are attracting new New Yorkers and businesses to Queens like never before.
 This younger group of professionals, artists, and entrepreneurs are transforming Queens into the new, hip borough.

 If you’re a foodie, Queens is the place to be.
-The borough is known for its real authentic cuisines.
-From Thai to Greek, Queens (as the most diverse urban area in the country) truly masters its food and it's all authentic and delicious.
+The borough is known for its authentic cuisines from Thai to Greek.
+Queens, as the most diverse urban area in the country, truly masters its food meaning it's all authentic and delicious.

 We make sure to refresh our rental listings every hour in order to provide you with the newest and most up-to-date inventory available on the market.

-At least 50.07% of those living in this urban area rents their homes.
-Most residents will commute to work by car with an average commute time of 36.0 minutes.
+At least 50.07% of those living in this urban area are renting their homes.
+Most residents will commute to work by car with an average commute time of 36 minutes.